Signing and Pushing TorizonCore Packages to Torizon Platform Services

 The --canonicalize

-argument generates a canonicalized version of the docker-compose file, changing its extension to '.lock.yml' or '.lock.yaml' before pushing it to Torizon Platform Services.
+argument generates a canonicalized version of the docker-compose file, changing its extension to '.lock.yml' or '.lock.yaml' before pushing it to Torizon Cloud.
 If no other package name is provided, using the --package-name

 argument, the default package name will be the generated file's name when using the canonicalize argument.